pgEdge/pgedge-helm/docs/multicluster.md

 For example, let’s assume you want to deploy 2 pgEdge nodes across 2 Kubernetes clusters, with a single helm install run against each cluster.
 These values files highlight how to leverage these options, ensuring that:

-1. Certificates are only issued during deployment to the first cluster
+- Certificates are only issued during deployment to the first cluster.
-2. Spock configuration is applied across nodes in both clusters by the initialization job run in the second cluster
+- Spock configuration is applied across nodes in both clusters by the initialization job run in the second cluster.

 **Cluster A: cluster-a.yaml**